applicaster/developer.applicaster.com/book/ui-builder/ios/NavigationStructure.md

 <a name="rootViewContainer" />
 #####GARootViewContainerController
 Zapp-iOS is using main component View Controller `GARootViewContainerController`.
-This Component is used to present `Navigation Bar` plugin and `Root` plugin and `Status bar background` container.
+This Component is used to present Navigation Bar plugin, Root plugin and Status bar background container.

 Structure example below: